ADVRHumanoids/ROSEndEffectorDocs/docs/source/install.rst

 :raw-html:`<br />`
 The file will make you clone the necessary repository from their *master* branches.

-Install `muparser <https://github.com/beltoforion/muparser/blob/master/Install.txt>`_, as today the installation is only available from source

 Run in the terminal:

 .. code-block:: bash